-What does Project 2025 mean for the rest of the world?
+What could Project 2025 mean for the rest of the world?

 “All US nuclear capabilities and the infrastructure on which they rely date from the Cold War and are in dire need of replacement,” Miller says in the Mandate for Leadership.

-Under Project 2025, nuclear production would be seriously bulked up.
+Under Project 2025, nuclear production would be bulked up.
 Among other things, this would involve accelerating the “development and production of the Sentinel intercontinental ballistic missile”.

 It would also involve testing nuclear weapons at the Nevada National Security Site – in defiance of the Comprehensive Nuclear Test Ban Treaty, of which the US is a signatory.